“I get paid weekly but my bills are monthly,

 - 40 Legitimate Work from Home Jobs (No Investment or Startup Fee)

 When you increase your income, you give yourself more money to put into your savings account, without stretching your budget too thinly each week.

 Follow the steps above, take the time to plan your budget, and don’t be afraid to make adjustments as you go to see what best works for you.

-Budgeting and saving is a little more complicated when you get paid weekly, but it is possible.
+Budgeting and saving is a little more complicated when you get paid every week, every two weeks or even once a month but it is possible.